 Mass "Oh, Crap!": Your team has this reaction, with good reason, to learning Green Winters sent you after a Great Dragon.

-At the end of the campaign you have the option of doing this to Feuerschwinge herself.
-The way the Industrial Revolution ravaged and reshaped the world, getting shot down by the Luftwaffe and Dr. Vauclair's imprisonment and experimentation on her for the last couple of decades have pretty much made her lose the will to live.
+At the end of the campaign you have the option of killing Feuerschwinge.
+The way the Industrial Revolution ravaged and reshaped the world, getting shot down by the Luftwaffe, and Dr. Vauclair's imprisonment and experimentation on her for the last couple of decades have pretty much made her lose the will to live.
 You can talk her out of this attitude and convince her that her life is still worth living.
 Or you can just push the button on Dr. Vauclair's console and make her go boom.

 Mythology Gag: Late in the game, Zaak Flash claims that he used his "magic" to turn someone who attacked him into goo.
 This is a reference to the Game Breaking "Turn to Goo" spell from the first edition of Shadowrun.